cirosantilli/linux-cheat/terminal.md

 The typical thing that happens is that some program is reading from the terminal (bash shell, sh shell, python shell, etc)

-What the terminal does on keypresses is not officially standardized but the VT100 behaviour became the de facto standard <http://en.wikipedia.org/wiki/VT100> so this is what computer terminal programs emulate.
-VT100 uses ascii values only (0-127) with Ctrl + keys to reach the non alphanumerical values.
+What the terminal does on key presses is not officially standardized but the VT100 behavior became the de facto standard <http://en.wikipedia.org/wiki/VT100> so this is what computer terminal programs emulate.
+VT100 uses ASCII values only (0-127) with Ctrl + keys to reach the non alphanumerical values.

 #ansi escape codes

 The VT100 can also stuff that have no ASCII value like:

 - arrow keys
-- fn keys
+- Fn keys
 - setting colors and other text attributes
 - setting cursor position